 - i.
 No person may submit a thesis for assessment more than once without the special permission of Senate. - ii.
 The Supervisor(s) of a candidate who satisfies the requirements of a degree to be awarded at the April/May graduation ceremony must notify the Registrar not later than 30th September of preceding year of the intention to submit the thesis for assessment.
 The thesis must be submitted by 30 November or by special written permission of the Head of the Department, and the Director not later than 15 January provided that this does not constitute a guarantee on the part of the University that the thesis will have been examined in time for the ensuing graduation. - iii.
-For assessment purposes a candidate must submit five suitably bound copies of the thesis which remain the property of the University until the finalisation of the assessment.
-One copy remains with the supervisor, one copy remains with the Examination Section, and three copies are forwarded to the examiners.
-Copies from examiners should be made available to the supervisor and student for corrections.
-Examination copies should be returned to the supervisor upon submission of final bound copies. - iv.
-After finalization, a candidate must submit five hard bound copies and a soft copy in
+For assessment purposes a candidate must submit a soft copy in PDF of the thesis which remain the property of the University until the finalisation of the assessment.
+Soft copies from examiners should be made available to the supervisor and student for corrections.
+Examination copies should be returned to the supervisor upon submission of final soft copy.